NinaZumel/NinaZumel.github.io/_books/2020-03-30-uncanny-stories.md

 ---
+author: May Sinclair
 author_profile: true
+book_category: Ghost Stories
+date: 2020-03-30
 layout: review
-date: 2020-03-30
-title: "Uncanny Stories"
-author: May Sinclair
-book_category: Ghost Stories
 olid: OL6657102M
+title: Uncanny Stories
 ---

 A collection of psychologically complex ghost stories and metaphysical theorizing; the ghost stories were more enjoyable.
 Includes Sinclair's best known short story "Where the Fire is Not Quenched," which (in my opinion) anticipates Sartre's *No Exit* by twenty years.